zephyrproject-rtos/zephyr/boards/arm/adafruit_trinket_m0/doc/index.rst

       :goals: flash
       :compact:

-   You should see "Hello World! arm" in your terminal.
+   You should see "Hello World! adafruit_trinket_m0" in your terminal.

 References
 **********